zammad/zammad-user-documentation/basics/service-ticket/follow-up.rst

 🔥 Keeping an eye on escalations
 ---------------------------------

-.. note:: **🧐 Huh?
-I can't see escalation timestamps!**

 SLAs are optional and require configuration by your instance administrator.
 Administrators can learn more about SLAs :admin-docs:`in our admin documentation </manage/slas/index.html>`.
+If you can't see escalation timestamps, it is not configured by your admin.

 On the top of every ticket being applicable for SLA escalations, you'll find two dates next to the ticket number.
 By hovering the escalation date, Zammad